Snowflake

 What we learned

 We now have an extensive understanding of the internal workings of Snowflake and dbt, with a particular fondness for the importance of metadata in general.
-Our familiarity with Snowflake’s account and organizational usage views has become deeply ingrained.
+Our familiarity with Snowflake’s account and organizational usage views(opens in a new tab or window) has become deeply ingrained.

 Enabling teams to have visibility and transparency into both the performance and cost of their workloads is beneficial for everyone involved.
 It fosters a culture of accountability and encourages teams to proactively manage their resource consumption.